-IssueArgument concepts

-F

-Focus

-Close Encounters At least 8 very different groups compartmentalisation

-Close Encounters dominate our thinking about "the state"; compartmentansation

-use very different language and ideas

-Missionaries and mercenaries In 1989 "the state" crumbled...20 years Transition,

-on how do we now think of it?

-We need to talk about the How our thinking and focus has changed

-state over the years, Some key question

-Miniatures and matrices How tables can discipline our thinking

-The Continental Divide Different parts of the world have their

-own very different approaches and ways

-The Heart of the Matter of talking about reform Exploration of the key issues facing the Privatisation, mutualisation,

-The Fledit of the Matter state. bureaucracy, effectiveness,

-Aggression; balance Egovernment, lessons

-Too many scribblers?
-We seem to be overwhelmed by words;

-, where are the tresspassers/poachers

-who an help make sense?

-Learning from Mistakes Some lessons from the old hands

-Mills It It II o Tue year different "

-Where did it all go wrong?
-Two very different "world views" have held us enthralled over the past 50

-yearsa "third" and more balanced has

-been trying to emerge

-Plain speech and the 21st Time to honour the doers

-century public manager
+Focus IssueArgument Key Terms Close Encounters At least 8 very different groups have been active in shaping our thinking about "reform" efforts - using very different language and ideas Compartmentalisation Missionaries and mercenaries In 1989 "the state" crumbled - at least in eastern europe 20 years on. how do we assess the huge efforts to make its operations more "effective"??
+Transition, We need to talk about the state 15 question offer a key to the most interesting writing on the matter.
+Contracts; commercialisation; customers; automation; IT; E governance Miniatures and matrices How tables can discipline our thinking Editorial self-control The Continental Divide Different parts of the world have their own very different approaches and ways of talking about reform Insularity; imperialism The Heart of the Matter Exploration of the key issues facing the state.
+Privatisation, mutualisation, bureaucracy, effectiveness, Egovernment, lessons Why are academics blind- siding us?
+We seem to be overwhelmed by books and papers; where are the journalists/popularisers who can help us make sense of the verbiage?
+Rhetoric; mass media; Learning from Mistakes Some lessons from the old hands Lessons over time and space Where did it all go wrong?
+Two very different "world views" have held us in thrall over the past 50 yearsa "third" and more balanced has been trying to emerge WeberianPublic administration New Public Management (NPM) New Public Service (?)
+Plain speech and the 21 st century public manager Time to honour the doers?